 o Garage/Shed; Attic; Basement

-· Regardless of whether your order has value or not, Guzu will still recycle it, plant a tree and cover the shipping of the electronic – no matter how clunky it is.
+Again, regardless of the value of your order, companies will still recycle it.
+Then they will plant a tree and cover the shipping of the electronic.
+Yes folks, no matter how clunky it is.

-· Presently, there are over 3 billion consumer electronics in homes all across America and most likely, the non-working cell phones, gaming units, laptops and other out-dated electronics are lurking deep in the back of your junk drawer or hogging up space in your basement.
-These abandoned electronics go untouched and often are not recycled properly and end up in landfills – adding to the already 3 million tons of e-waste getting dumped each year.
+Presently, there are over 3 billion consumer electronics in homes all across America.
+Most importantly and most likely, the non-working cell phones, gaming units, laptops and other out-dated electronics are lurking deep in the back of your junk drawer.
+Worse, or hogging up space in your basement.
+These abandoned electronics go untouched and often are not recycled.
+Recycled properly and or end up in landfills.
+Thereby adding to the already 3 million tons of e-waste getting dumped each year.